-Considered one of the greatest American writers of the 20th century, James Baldwin was not only a novelist, essayist, playwright, and poet, but an activist, fearless in his effort to explore his personal struggles and the challenges facing a changing nation.
-He provided readers with powerful observations and critiques of the nation in the midst of its seismic social and cultural changes.
+Considered one of the greatest American writers of the twentieth century, James Baldwin was not only a novelist, essayist, playwright, and poet, but also an activist, fearless in his effort to explore his personal struggles and the challenges facing a changing nation.
+He provided readers with powerful observations and critiques of a nation in the midst of a seismic social and cultural evolution.

-Baldwin was born in New York City on August 2, 1924 to Emma Jones, who never would tell her son the identity of his father.
-Jones eventually married New York minister David Baldwin and gave her toddler her husband’s last name.
-Though the relationship between step-father and step-son was a tumultuous one, it didn’t prevent Baldwin from following his step-father into the church, where he served as a youth minister.
-At DeWitt Clinton High School, Baldwin nurtured his interest in words and writing, serving as literary editor for the school’s magazine, where he also published his first writing.
+Baldwin was born in New York City on August 2, 1924 to Emma Jones, who never told her son the identity of his father.
+His mother eventually married New York minister David Baldwin and gave her toddler her husband's last name.
+Though the relationship between step-father and step-son was a tumultuous one, it didn't prevent Baldwin from following his step-father into the church, where he served as a youth minister.
+Then at DeWitt Clinton High School, Baldwin nurtured his interest in words and writing, serving as literary editor for the school's magazine, where he also published his first writing.

 In 1948, Baldwin received a fellowship to travel to Paris, France.
 That move had a profound and life altering effect on his life.
 Like many African Americans before him, he found France to be a place where his race was not the hindrance that it was in the United States.
 There Baldwin felt the freedom to become the writer he wanted to be.

-In his second novel, Giovanni’s Room (1956), Baldwin took greater risks in his writing; not only was the central romantic relationship a homosexual one, but his main characters are white.
-Years later, writer James S. Tinney, speaking to the New York chapter of the organization Black and White Men Together, noted that Baldwin had said that Giovanni’s Room, like Go Tell It on the Mountain, was semi-autobiographical and provided him an opportunity to confront his feelings about his sexual orientation.
+In his second novel, Giovanni's Room (1956), Baldwin took greater risks in his writing; not only was the central romantic relationship a homosexual one, but his main characters are white.
+Years later writer James S. Tinney, speaking to the New York chapter of the organization Black and White Men Together, noted Baldwin's recognition that Giovanni's Room, like Go Tell It on the Mountain, was semi-autobiographical and provided him an opportunity to confront his feelings about his sexual orientation.